sdllc/squares-rng/README.md

 Squares uses a key and a counter.
 The key needs an appropriate bit pattern to ensure quality output.
 We provide a utility method to generate a suitable key from an integer seed.

 This is a low-effort key generator.
 There are likely to be collisions, but probably not from nearby seed values.

-TODO: test collision rate
+We found no collisions within groups of 4096 sequential values for the first 1e7 integers.

 # Using